How do I Develop an Android Application? Structure II

 Example of use: If we have a picture in “res->drawable” called “icon.png”, we can use this resource in the code using: R.drawable.icon.
 If we have a string with the text “Hello everybody” called “hello” in “res->values->string.xml” dile, we can access to this string form code with R.string.hello.

-In the image we can see how is this codified.
+In the image we can see how this is codified.

 Main Activity

 This is the file which contains the main Activity (the window that is going to appear first when we execute the application).
 Here we can start coding and writing our program.
-As you can see, There is some code written as example.
-This example code gets the resource “main” from “res->layouts” and draw it on the screen.
-Here the Main Activity is called "Test.java".
+As you can see, There is some code written as an example.
+This example code gets the resource “main” from “res->layouts” and draws it on the screen.
+Here the Main Activity is called “Test.java”.

 Resources

 In the folder “res” we can find different sub-folders.
-When we create a new Android App, we have only 3 resources folders:
+When we create a new Android app, we have only 3 resources folders:

 Drawable: In this folder, all images are stored.
 We can use them in code with the R.drawable.imagen_name sentence.